I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetdeviceclass.md

 ## -remarks
-The registry can contain values that override the values that a driver specifies when it calls <a href="wdf.wdfdeviceinitassignsddlstring">WdfDeviceInitAssignSDDLString</a>, <a href="wdf.wdfdeviceinitsetdevicetype">WdfDeviceInitSetDeviceType</a>, <a href="wdf.wdfdeviceinitsetcharacteristics">WdfDeviceInitSetCharacteristics</a>, and <a href="wdf.wdfdeviceinitsetexclusive">WdfDeviceInitSetExclusive</a>.
+The registry can contain values that override the values that a driver specifies when it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitassignsddlstring.md">WdfDeviceInitAssignSDDLString</a>, <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetdevicetype.md">WdfDeviceInitSetDeviceType</a>, <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetcharacteristics.md">WdfDeviceInitSetCharacteristics</a>, and <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetexclusive.md">WdfDeviceInitSetExclusive</a>.
 The driver can call <b>WdfDeviceInitSetDeviceClass</b> to specify a GUID that identifies the section of the registry that contains the override values.

 Typically, a driver calls <b>WdfDeviceInitSetDeviceClass</b> only if it is creating a <a href="wdf.using_control_device_objects">control device</a>.

 For more information about using the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563755">Setting Device Object Registry Properties After Installation</a>.

-If a driver calls <b>WdfDeviceInitSetDeviceClass</b>, it must do so before it calls <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>.
+If a driver calls <b>WdfDeviceInitSetDeviceClass</b>, it must do so before it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.

-For more information about calling <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.
+For more information about calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>, see <a href="https://msdn.microsoft.com/25023c19-a153-4bd4-9fb6-3a1bf85860aa">Creating a Framework Device Object</a>.

 The following code example sets a device's setup class to the system device class.